russross/codegrinder/README.md

 Then edit the file you have copied to customize it.
-In particular, set the options in the executable to run as -ta, -daycare, or both, and in the dependencies section, comment out the postgresql dependency if this is not a TA role, and the docker dependency if this is not a daycare role.
+In particular, set the options in the executable to run as -ta, -daycare, or both, and in the dependencies section comment out the docker dependency if this is not a daycare role.

 To start it, use: